JoeyTravel/Heroku/MEAN_Readme.md

   });
 });
 ```
- `"start": "node server.js"` - Instructs Heroku to run the
+ `"start": "node server.js"` - Instructs Heroku to run the `server.js` file to start the application.

  ```curl